SAP Articles

 Traditional tools are familiar.
 SAP-specific tools actually work.
 The choice isn’t really that complicated.

-Feature Traditional Tools (Word/Excel) SAP Documentation Tools
+Traditional Documentation Tools vs SAP Documentation Tools

 Case Studies: Traditional Documentation Failures vs SAP Tools

 Back in my ECC days around 2010, I learned a valuable lesson about documentation.
 A senior ABAP developer left mid-project, and like most ECC projects then, customizations were documented across 200+ Excel sheets, SharePoint sites, and personal notebooks.
-It took three weeks and $20,000 in consulting fees to reconstruct everything.
-More than the costs, we risked missing our go-live date.

 That experience changed how I approach SAP documentation.
 Today, with modern tools and proper documentation standards, my teams can easily handle developer transitions in days, not weeks.
-Even complex S/4HANA projects with extensive customizations stay on track because we document systematically from day one.

 So, let’s look at some cast studies and how SAP tools could have helped to resolve the issues.